 Student Experience webpages and E-mentoring

-If you are a care leaver, young carer or from a forced migration background we have some newly created Student Experience webpages which have been created by our students to share with you their lived experiences, journeys, and resources they’ve found helpful.
+If you are a care leaver, estranged student, young carer or from a forced migration background we have some newly created Student Experience webpages which have been created by our students to share with you their lived experiences, journeys, and resources they’ve found helpful.
 The pages also include the option to access E-Mentoring through online direct messaging with a current Bath undergraduate with lived experience.
 Please click on the links below to access the page:

 Student Experience webpages for care leavers